GlasgowEmbedded/glasgow/docs/manual/src/intro.rst

   * automatically determine and follow the baud rate of device under test

-* initiate transactions via SPI or I²C
+* initiate SPI or I²C transactions

+* analyze SPI transactions at up to 100 MHz

 * read and write 24-series I²C EEPROMs